zicodeng/mvc-cad/README.md

-# My First CAD
+# CAD

-This module is a _very_ simple CAD (drawing) program using a Model-View-Controller architecture, created for the [Software Architecture](https://canvas.uw.edu/courses/1186629) course at the UW iSchool.
+A simple CAD (drawing) program using a Model-View-Controller architecture.